Deal Origination System

 Taiwan CPA referral network — the killer move: In Japan, NGTG built their pipeline through M&A advisors and regional banks, paying advisory fees.
 In Taiwan, CPAs play this role.
 Build a structured referral program: fixed fee for introduction that passes first screen, success fee on close.
 Start with 10 CPAs, scale to 50.
 This is your proprietary sourcing channel that nobody else has built.

-Following Light's template: for each signal source, define tracked keywords, priority level, and routing.
+For each signal source: tracked keywords, priority level, and routing.

 ChannelKeywords / TriggersPriorityRoute To